Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9, proficiency in Tinkering Tools, Cunning Artisan.

 Your decade long studies in mechanics finally paid off and you learned how to create little constructs.
-You gain the following benefits:

 * You learn how to speak, read and write Modron
 * You can spend 1 workday and expend gold for materials, equal to 100GP x the Modrons CR to, create a Modron that aids you on your travels.